Javascript is not enabled.

 Dafina

 Middle-aged couple Eugene and Rosemary Johnson seemingly have it all, but they’re still holding out hope for the one thing they want most: a child.
 They’ve fostered teenagers twice, only to have them return to their birth families.
 Then Rosemary is told she’ll need a complete hysterectomy, and they feel their dreams slipping out of their hands.
 When Eugene reaches out to Ethel, the woman who took care of him and his brother as children, to help Rosemary recuperate from her surgery, he has no idea how it will change their holiday plans — and their lives.
 Ethel is a widow in her 60s who’s struggling to raise her three great-grandchildren, and it isn’t long before the two families start depending on each other more and more.
-This sweet holiday tale works through complicated real-world problems while tugging at your heartstrings in all the right places.
+This sweet holiday tale navigates complex real-world issues while tugging at your heartstrings in all the right places.
 (2020)

 Unlock Access to AARP Members Edition